 By the time I finally kissed someone my own age at 14, I’d been frenched, as we used to call it, by at least five men who were significantly older than me—three of whom were producers or directors in shows in which I appeared.
 One was a relative.

 I was coming into my own sexually.
 I experienced desire all the time, like any girl who’d shoved her hand down her pants while reading one of Judy Blume’s seamier YA novels.
-I did not rebuff these thirty and fortysomething and fiftysomething males because I thrilled at their attention even as I sensed the profound danger of their advances.
+So I did not fully rebuff these thirty and fortysomething and fiftysomething males because part of me thrilled at their attention even as I sensed the profound danger of their advances.
 They never got further than my mouth for the very simple reason that I did not want to get knocked up.
 By then all my girl cousins were already “caught” and that was the last thing I wanted for myself.
 I had plans and was willing to kick guys in the balls if they interfered with them.
 Once I had to.

 Acting, I understood, was about receptivity.
 Therein lay its magic–therein lies most magic–and I could not afford such vulnerability if my body, my sexuality, my self, were to be my own.
 By 15 I saw my retirement from acting as inevitable, anyway.
-The actors I’d met radiated a blankness that seemed bottomless and the roles for women were utter horseshit—why be a housewife or a hooker or a dumb blonde (what a hateful concept) when you could write about the whole world from the angle of what needed to be done?
+The actors I’d met radiated a blankness that seemed bottomless and the roles for women were utter horseshit—why be a housewife or a hooker or a dumb blonde (what a hateful concept) when you could write about the whole world from the perspective of what needed to be done?
 I threw out my stage makeup, put on bulky overalls, and said Goodbye to All That.

 I’ll never know what kind of outlet I might have discovered—might have been, as well—if the world weren’t so ugly.
 I grew more salty than sweet when I stopped trying to please cameras and home audiences, and that very well may have been for the best.
 But I do wish my retirement had been borne of choice rather than survival.

-My love to all you brave beauties singing in this sad, searing #metoo symphony.
+My love to all you brave beauties singing in this sad, searing symphony.
 We can change the world only by changing this whole fucking channel.